-This box system is a great, easay idea that can be made from scrap lumber, easily.
+This box system is a great, easy idea that can be made from scrap lumber, easily.
 Or consider using an old bookshelf for the sides.

-Here’s a great way to use those plastic milk/soda/bread crates to create a nesting box apartment.
+Here’s a great way to use plastic storage crates to create a nesting box apartment.

 Can you imagine how cool this would look painted with a chicken-friendly paint?

-Sometimes, a wine barrell ist just the perfect spot for a nesting box away from the rest of the crowd.
+Sometimes, a wine barrel isn’t just the perfect spot for a nesting box away from the rest of the crowd.

 And of course, you can go with something quite simple and inexpensive.
 This is a $1 per ‘box’ solution if you are comfortable with them being on the floor.